Starting a JMX Manager

 gfsh>start server --name=<server-name> --J=-Dgemfire.jmx-manager=true \ --J=-Dgemfire.jmx-manager-start=true

 By default, any locator can become a JMX Manager when started.
-When you start up a locator, if no other JMX Manager is detected in the cluster, the locator starts one automatically.
+When you start up a locator, if no other JMX Manager is detected in the distributed system, the locator starts one automatically.
 If you start a second locator, it will detect the current JMX Manager and will not start up another JMX Manager unless the second locator’s

 gemfire.jmx-manager-start property is set to true.

-For most deployments, you only need to have one JMX Manager per cluster.
+For most deployments, you only need to have one JMX Manager per distributed system.
 However, you can run more than JMX Manager if necessary.
 If you want to provide high-availability and redundancy for the Pulse monitoring tool, or if you are running additional JMX clients other than gfsh, then use the

 jmx-manager-start=true property to force individual nodes (either locators or servers) to become JMX Managers at startup.
 Since there is some performance overhead to being a JMX Manager, we recommend using locators as JMX Managers.
 If you do not want a locator to become a JMX manager, then you must use the